Sun Pickles

 Screw on canning

 lids careful not to let dill get between jar and lid.
-Set in sun

-Now, you can spice up this
+You can spice up this

-recipe by adding a habanera pepper, or if you can't take
+habanera pepper sauce), or if you can't take

 that, try a couple of cayenne peppers.